awdemos/awdemos/README.md

 - **Fargate Integration**: Demonstrates building a local Docker container and pushing it to an AWS ECR repository, presumably for later ingestion into Kubernetes.

-- **Grok Large Lange Model Analysis**: Includes analysis of how the (https://github.com/xai-org/grok-1) codebase works.
+- **Grok Large Language Model Analysis**: Includes analysis of how the [https://github.com/xai-org/grok-1](https://github.com/xai-org/grok-1) codebase works.

 - **Kubernetes Deployments**: Includes examples of Kubernetes deployments, showcasing how to orchestrate containerized applications across a cluster of machines.

+- **Kubernetes LLM Installs**: Includes examples of installing Mistral LLM and the OpenAI embedding service in Kubernetes via helm charts, showcasing how to run LLMs in Kubernetes.

-- **Python Scrippts and Packaging**: Recent work I did in python including settomg up poetry.
+- **Python Scripts and Packaging**: Recent work I did in Python including setting up poetry.

 ## Prerequisites